DESCRIPTION:

 DAMAGE:

 The black widow venom is a nerve toxin.
 The initial bite may feel like a pin prick.
 Although bites are generally not fatal, they should be considered dangerous.
 Contact your local poison control center immediately.
-In Phoenix call (602) 253-3334.
-If possible capture the spider for identification.
+If possible, capture the spider for identification.
 NOTE: Black widows are beneficial predators feeding on roaches, crickets and other pests.
 MANAGEMENT:

 |